 - Where possible caps should be paid by online banking transfer to keep cash handling to a minimum.

-- Badges will not be issued, and a register will be taken by roll call rather than signing in.
+- Where possible a register will be taken by roll call rather than signing in.

-- Members must adhere to the hand sanitisation and boot spraying procedures implemented by the Division.
+- Members must adhere to any hand sanitisation and boot spraying procedures implemented by the Division.

-- Members should take care to observe social distancing for the comfort and safety of all.
+- Members should socially distancing where possible for the comfort and safety of all.